lsst-sitcom/sitcomtn-049/index.rst

 Exposure Time Calculator
 ========================

+The code for the ETC is currently being developed in https://github.com/lsst-sitcom/notebooks_parfa30/tree/main/python/lsst/sitcom/parfa30/exposure_time_calculator.

 The exposure time calculator is saved in :file:`rubin_calib_etc.py` and runs given a configuration file, like :file:`calib_etc.yaml`.

 First, photons per pixel are calculated, by taking the following steps: